UK support for Ukraine unwavering in face of Russian hostility -PM's spokesman | Law-Order

 Britain remains unwavering in its support for Ukraine's territorial integrity and will back it in the face of Russian hostility, Prime Minister Boris Johnson's spokesman said on Monday.

-Asked about the build up of Russian troops on Ukraine's borders, the spokesman said: "We are seeing a concerning situation at that border.
+NATO Secretary-General Jens Stoltenberg warned Russia on Monday that the western military alliance was standing by Ukraine amid a large and unusual concentration of Russian troops on Ukraine's borders.
+Asked about the build up of Russian troops on Ukraine's borders, Johnson's spokesman said: "We are seeing a concerning situation at that border.
 We remain in unwavering support for Ukraine's territorial integrity and will continue to support them in the face of Russian hostility."

+The spokesman also criticised Belarussian leader Alexander Lukashenko for a migration crisis on its border with Poland.
+"What we are seeing are the latest in a series of abhorrent attempts by the Lukashenko regime to engineer a migrant crisis, to undermine Poland and others in the region," he said.

+"We stand in solidarity with our European partners and are committed to ensuring the Lukashenko regime is held accountable for its actions."
+European Union foreign ministers are meeting in Brussels to agree further sanctions against Belarus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)